Plamena37/Bankist/README.md

 # Bankist

-## 📝 An overall practise on the array methods!
+## 📝 An overall practise on the JavaScript array methods!